lcnbr/PhysVault/PhysNotes/GR/Euler-Lagrange%20equations%20for%20particle%20and%20field%20theories.pdf.md

 - To calculate δS, we need to vary the paths slightly.
-Using the chainrule (actually, we should justify that the chain rule works when calculatingvariations in functions, but we’ll trust the mathematicians on this point) wegetδS = δ[∫ t2t1L dt](3)=∫ t2t1δL dt (4)=∫ t2t1(∂L∂qiδqi + ∂L∂  ̇qiδ ̇qi)dt (5)=∫ t2t1(∂L∂qiδqi + ∂L∂  ̇qid(δqi)dt)dt (6)where the repeated index i is summed. — [Updated on 2022-01-11 15:42:50](https://hyp.is/wBc2XnLsEeymfQdxih7SWw/physicspages.com/pdf/Field%20theory/Euler-Lagrange%20equations%20for%20particle%20and%20field%20theories.pdf)  — Group: #LULUETH
+Using the chainrule (actually, we should justify that the chain rule works when calculatingvariations in functions, but we’ll trust the mathematicians on this point) wegetδS = δ[[3|∫ t2t1L dt]]=∫ t2t1δL dt (4)=∫ t2t1(∂L∂qiδqi + ∂L∂  ̇qiδ ̇qi)dt (5)=∫ t2t1(∂L∂qiδqi + ∂L∂  ̇qid(δqi)dt)dt (6)where the repeated index i is summed. — [Updated on 2022-01-11 15:42:50](https://hyp.is/wBc2XnLsEeymfQdxih7SWw/physicspages.com/pdf/Field%20theory/Euler-Lagrange%20equations%20for%20particle%20and%20field%20theories.pdf)  — Group: #LULUETH

 - by parts — [Updated on 2022-01-11 15:43:35](https://hyp.is/2uzvbnLsEeyVbd814GhtWQ/physicspages.com/pdf/Field%20theory/Euler-Lagrange%20equations%20for%20particle%20and%20field%20theories.pdf)  — Group: #LULUETH